chriscohen/streamersonglistoverlay/README.md

 ### streamerName

-Your name on Twitch.
+Your name on Twitch, in lower case.
 This should match the name you're using on streamersonglist.com as well, which is normally automatic when you sign up.

+For example, if your name on Twitch is "My_Cool_Name", you would use "my_cool_name" (lower case).

 ### streamerId